 - 1. Total aggregate and supplemental fine aggregate weight per batch is printed.
 If supplemental fine aggregate is weighed cumulatively with the aggregate, the total aggregate batch weight must include the supplemental fine aggregate weight. - 2.
 Total virgin asphalt binder weight per batch is printed. - 3.
 Each truckload's zero tolerance weight is printed before weighing the first batch and after weighing the last batch. - 4.
-Time, date, mix number, load number and truck identification is correlated with a load slip. - 5.
-Copy of the recorded batch weights is certified by a licensed weigh master and submitted.
+Time, date, mix number, load number and truck identification is correlated with a load slip.

+5. Copy of the recorded batch weights is certified by a licensed weigh master and submitted.

-The payment quantity for place hot mix asphalt dike or berm of the type shown on the Bid Item List is the length measured from end to end.
-Payment for the HMA used to construct the dike or berm is not included in the payment for place hot mix asphalt dike or berm.
+The payment quantity for place hot mix asphalt dike of the type shown on the Bid Item List is the length measured from end to end.
+Payment for the HMA used to construct the dike shall be included in the payment for place hot mix asphalt dike.